skgithub14/AC215_KKST/api-service/README.md

 Upon startup, it executes the function in `api/download_model.py` to scrape tokenizer and model weights from the GCP bucket into the **persistent-folder** in the parent directory.

-The `/predict` service uses the transformer-based model (defined in `api/transformer_model.py`) to generate caption of an image.
+The `/predict` service uses the transformer-based model (defined in `api/model.py`) to generate caption of an image, and the `/predict_prefix` service uses the prefix model.

-Upon interaction with the front-edn, the server takes an upladed image as input and return a dictionary with the generated caption in the form of {'caption': generated_caption}.
+Upon interaction with the front-end, the server takes an upladed image as input and return a dictionary with the generated caption in the form of {'caption': generated_caption}.